 In describing his own work, and borrowing from Eliot’s poem, Geoff observed, “It is stillness in the context of motion – stillness as continuity, as a point of reference – that I hope to communicate through my photography.
 This is the stillness that centers life, that allows us to order our relationships to a turbulent world.”

-Kate and Geoff Baker, started Still Point Gallery over six years ago to consolidate Geoff's landscape photography (i.e. Baker Fine Art Photography) into a gallery business and to provide a venue to exhibit and sell well curated art from diverse fields (i.e. paintings, prints, sculpture, ceramics, glass, jewelry art, textiles, wood, etc.).
+Kate and Geoff Baker, started Still Point Gallery over nine years ago to consolidate Geoff's landscape photography (i.e. Baker Fine Art Photography) into a gallery business and to provide a venue to exhibit and sell well curated art from diverse fields (i.e. paintings, prints, sculpture, ceramics, glass, jewelry art, textiles, wood, etc.).